Axioms of ourpractice

 Phase IV: Apply

-How do I carry this forward?
-Each insight is tested in the next stage of the journey — and designed to travel home with the participant.
+But do I carry this forward?
+What principles emerged is tested in the next stage of the journey, and designed to travel home with the participant.

 Modality